UltraCart/rest_api_v2_sdk_javascript/docs/StorefrontApi.md

 var apiInstance = new UltraCartRestApiV2.StorefrontApi();

-var itemQuery = new UltraCartRestApiV2.LibraryItemQuery(); // LibraryItemQuery | Item query
+var item_query = new UltraCartRestApiV2.LibraryItemQuery(); // LibraryItemQuery | Item query

 var opts = {
-  'limit': 10000, // Number | The maximum number of records to return on this one API call.
-(Maximum 10000) 'offset': 0, // Number | Pagination of the record set.
+  '_limit': 10000, // Number | The maximum number of records to return on this one API call.
+(Maximum 10000) '_offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
-  'sort': "sort_example" // String | The sort order of the library items.
+  '_sort': "_sort_example" // String | The sort order of the library items.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
 };

 var callback = function(error, data, response) {